Bouke/django-federated-login/README.rst

 The provided backend matches users based on the e-mail address returned from the identity provider.
 If no matching user could be found, a user account can optionally be created.

+I would love to hear your feedback on this package.
+If you run into problems, please file an issue on GitHub, or contribute to the project by forking the repository and sending some pull requests.

 Compatible with Django 1.4, 1.5 and 1.6 on Python 2.6, 2.7, 3.2 and 3.3.
 Python
 3 is supported through the python3-openid fork.